To bin or not to bin: does binning in multiplicity reliably suppress unwanted volume fluctuations?: Factorial Cumulants

 which yields

 Furthermore, the CBWC corrected ones are

 which for the first three non-trivial factorial cumulants yields

-We note that the factorial cumulants of order $n\geq 2$ with volume fluctuations and the CBWC corrected ones are simply the terms with the highest power of the denominator in Eqs.\eqref{eq:k2_all}, \eqref{eq:k3_all}, and \eqref{eq:k4_all}.
+We note that the factorial cumulants of order $n\geq 2$ with volume fluctuations and the CBWC corrected ones are simply the terms with the highest power in the denominator in Eqs.\eqref{eq:k2_all}, \eqref{eq:k3_all}, and \eqref{eq:k4_all}.